neuecc/UniRx/Assets/UniRx/ReadMe.txt

 You can check latest info, source code and issues on https://github.com/neuecc/UniRx We welcome to your contribute such as bug report, request, and pull request.

+Unity Forums support thread, ask me any questions - http://forum.unity3d.com/threads/248535-UniRx-Reactive-Extensions-for-Unity](http://forum.unity3d.com/threads/248535-UniRx-Reactive-Extensions-for-Unity

-First support, see and write GitHub issues https://github.com/neuecc/UniRx/issues
+Other support, see and write GitHub issues https://github.com/neuecc/UniRx/issues

-Second, send me an email at: ils@neue.cc
+Last, send me an email at: ils@neue.cc

 Why Rx?
 ---